 Features in SharePoint 2007 allow for the loosely coupled deployment of functionality inside a SharePoint portal.
 This blog post gives an overview of the XML file that can be used to create the DocumentLibrary feature in SharePoint 2007.

-a document library feature to a site definition in WSS V3 / MOSS 2007 (Todd Baginski,
+Adding a document library feature to a site definition in WSS V3 / MOSS 2007 (Todd Baginski, SharePoint Blogs)

 Building on the post cited above, this article describes how to add a custom feature to a site definition.
 It's rather simple, actually -- tweak the site definition's XML file, reset IIS and then create the SharePoint site.

 Up to 10% of Web users have an accessibility need.
 SharePoint 2007 outputs a lot of code that, unfortunately, is not compliant with Section 508, Common Look and Feel 2.0 or other accessibility regulations.
 This article offers some advice for making SharePoint 2007 applications abide by those regulations; some third-party tools may be needed.

 This article walks SharePoint developers through the process of creating a customer proposal, a popular document content type.
 "Content Types are not only good for document template management, but [also for] the complete classification of a document," the author notes.